Alepepi/TS1P/README.md

 ![Constructors' Positions](./constructors_positions.png)

 This diagram provides insights into the predicted rankings of F1 constructors, showcasing the model's ability to analyze and predict outcomes effectively.
-Ensure the `constructors_positions.png` file is placed in the appropriate directory for the image to render correctly.